wikid24/ffxiv_mmd_tools_helper/README.md

 #### Q: I want to add new facial expressions or change the existing facial expressions.
 How?

-A: First thing I would reccommend doing is looking at this [MMD Facial Expression Reference guide](https://www.deviantart.com/xoriu/art/MMD-Facial-Expressions-Chart-341504917) as these are the reference charts I used when creating MMD facial expressions, and these are the "common" facial expressions that VMD motion files used.
+A: First thing I would recommend doing is looking at this [MMD Facial Expression Reference guide](https://www.deviantart.com/xoriu/art/MMD-Facial-Expressions-Chart-341504917) as these are the reference charts I used when creating MMD facial expressions.

 The facial expressions I created for FFXIV characters were fine-tuned manually (it doesn't use any data from Square Enix) so there is always room for improvement!

-Ok, so before getting into the how to change facial expressions, I need to go into some theory discussion on how Facial Expressions work in Blender's MMD Tools:
+Ok, so before getting into the how to change facial expressions, I need to go into some theory discussion on how Facial Expressions work in Blender's MMD Tools.

+Vertex Morphs vs Bone Morphs:
+- **Shape keys** are a Blender concept are used for controlling a **mesh's verticies**
-- MMD Facial animations are animated using **shape keys** under the **.placeholder** object in Blender
+- MMD Facial animations are animated using shape keys (or 'Vertex Morphs' as MMD Tools calls them) under the **.placeholder** object in Blender
-- When you animate facial expressions in Blender, those shape keys have special names in japanese that are 'mostly' used across all VMD motion files (see the expression chart I provided above).
+- When you animate facial expressions in Blender, those shape keys have special names in Japanese that are used by VMD/MMD motion files.
-- Shape keys are a Blender concept are used for controlling a **mesh's verticies**.
-Because it is manually manipulating the verticies of a mesh, and verticies are something that cannot be transferred from one model to another model it is almost impossible to create a 'press one button to add all the facial expressions' that will work on a variety of different faces/models/etc., such as with FFXIV model which are a collection of different face shapes/face bones/face sizes etc...
-- While you can create 'Vertex Morphs' (which is really just a special MMD Tools term for 'shape keys'), those are very hard to create in bulk because you're manipulating a mesh's verticies, while 'Bone Morphs' are very easy to create.
+- While you can create 'Vertex Morphs' for MMD Tools those are very hard to create because you're manipulating a mesh's verticies, while 'Bone Morphs' are very easy to create.
-- **Bone Morphs** is an __intermediary__ step (invented by those smart lads who created MMD Tools) to creating shape keys.
+- **Bone Morphs** is an __intermediary__ step to creating shape keys.
 It allows someone in Blender to manipulate a bone's location & rotation data.
 When you press this 'Morph' button in MMD Tools, those Bone Morphs are then copied and converted into shape keys that are stored in the **.placeholder** object:
 ![image](https://user-images.githubusercontent.com/19479648/225810013-18549aab-72e8-4ca4-b21b-ace79b3f79de.png)
 - A bone morph is simply a way of storing multiple pose bone location/rotation data in a collection.
-- The simplest example I can give is the 'left wink' bone morph-- It is simply a collection of two pose bones, the 'left upper eyelid' and 'left lower eyelid' being rotated on the Z axis from the rest position.
-Similarily, the 'blink' bone morph is a collection of 4 pose bones being rotated on the Z axis (yup, you guessed it, the left/right upper/lower eyelids).
+- For example, the 'left wink' bone morph-- It is a collection of two pose bones, the 'left upper eyelid' and 'left lower eyelid' being rotated on the Z axis from the rest position.
 - Bone Morphs can always be converted into shape keys, but it is impossible to convert a shape key back into a bone morph...
 Meaning, if you want to modify a shape key, you're stuck manually modifying the verticies of a mesh at that point.
-- In order to create the facial animations that can be used across all of FFXIV Characters (that are various different shapes and sizes), I heavily leverage the Bone Morphs concept to do it-- It only works because I have an assumption that _all models within the same races_ have similar face shapes.
+- I heavily leverage the Bone Morphs.
+It only works because I have an assumption that _all models within the same races_ have similar face shapes.
 For example, I assume that all lalafell have all the same massive eye sockets, and all roegadyn have tiny eye sockets.
-Though this may not always be the case, such as with certain NPC's that are hand-modeled from Square Enix, but as a general rule it seems to work well enough.
+As a general rule it seems to work well enough.

-The bone morph data I created for each race is stored in a CSV File that contains a few columns of data: the bone morph name, the bone name, as well location/rotation changes for each bone in XYZ Euler format ( *not* in 'Quaternion' because 'Quaternion' sucks :) ).
+The bone morph data for each race is stored in a CSV File that contains a few columns of data:
+- Bone Morph Name
+- Bone Name
+- Location/rotation changes for each bone in XYZ Euler format ( *not* in 'Quaternion' because 'Quaternion' sucks :) )

 It is easy enough to read and access the data if you have Excel by pressing on this button:

 ![image](https://user-images.githubusercontent.com/19479648/225806409-b93c9b43-925a-41ef-8ebd-c161952c4f31.png)